 Come join UAT to celebrate its 25th birthday!
 UAT has evolved from an accelerated industry corporate training division to its present status as a nationally recognized educational leader.
-Come see the developments and changes we've made in 25 years!
+Come see we've made in 25 years!
 Visit www.uat.edu/anniversary